Vatican Museums & Sistine Chapel Tickets

 The Vatican Museums Today

-Today, the Vatican Museums comprise of a complex network of museums, galleries, and courtyards which collectively display an extensive array of art and historical artifacts.
+The Vatican Museums now comprises of a network of museums, galleries, and courtyards which collectively display an extensive range of art and historical artefacts.
+The museums are a treasure trove and attract art enthusiasts, historians, and travellers from all over the world.

 Key highlights at the Vatican Museums include: